-The capacity secured through the DR auction is discounted to 90% of what was procured for the obligation period to account for the fact that participants may not always be available.
+The capacity secured through the Capacity Auction is discounted in the summer and in the winter from what was procured for the obligation period in each season to account for the fact that participants may not always be available.
+This is based on the weighted average performance of the last five DR test/activation results for each season.

-4.5.6 Net Imports
+4.5.7 Net Imports

 The purpose of the IESO Reliability Outlook is to determine a required reserve for Ontario to be selfsufficient.
-Therefore, the only imports or exports considered are those backed by firm contracts.
-Where a contract exists, the capacity associated with it is calculated for each week of its stated deliverability period.
+Therefore, the only imports or exports considered are those backed by firm contracts/commitments.
+Where a contract/commitment exists, the capacity associated with it is calculated for each week of its stated deliverability period.
 The Net Imports are the Firm Imports less any Firm Exports.
 For example, if there are no Firm Imports in a given week but there is a Firm Export, then the Net Imports will be a negative number.

-4.5.7 Transmission Limitations
+4.5.8 Transmission Limitations

 The available capacity of thermal, hydroelectric, wind and solar resources may be subject to further reductions due to limitations of the transmission system.
 The IESO-controlled grid consists of a robust southern grid and a sparse northern grid.
 The northern grid has limitations, which potentially constrain the use of some generation capacity.
 As well, southern zones of the system could have some generation constrained at times, especially during outage conditions, because of the transmission interface limitations.
-The amount of generation constrained varies with the demand level and the amount of total generating capacity in a zone.
+The amount of generation constrained varies with the demand level, the amount of total generating capacity in a zone as well as the interface transfer capability.
 All transmission constrained generation is subtracted from the Available Resources.
 This becomes the final value used in calculating the Reserve Above Requirement.

-4.5.8 Forced Outage Rates on Demand of Generating Units Used to Determine the Probabilistic Reserve Requirement
+4.5.9 Forced Outage Rates on Demand of Generating Units Used to Determine the Probabilistic Reserve Requirement